 At this point, it’s obvious that every small business needs a website.

-People make so many of their shopping decisions online, that having a web presence is a business requirement in 2017.
+People make so many of their shopping decisions online, that having a web presence is a business requirement nowadays.

-But simply having a website isn’t enough — you need one that’s designed well enough to do its job.
+But simply having a website isn’t enough — you need to build a small business website that’s designed well enough to do its job.

 No matter what products or services your small business offers, your website must include a few key things to be functional and beneficial to you.